SEED-VT/FedDebug/README.md

 args.sampling = "iid" # [iid, "niid"]
 ```

-Once the entire notebook is exectued, the logs report the progress and eventually print the id of the client that is faulty.
-This is printed in the form `+++ Faulty Clients {0}` where 0 is the client id, for each auto generated input (defautl is 10).
+Once the entire notebook is executed, the logs report the progress and eventually print the faulty client's id.
+This is printed in the form `+++ Faulty Clients {0}` where 0 is the client ID for each auto-generated input (default is 10).
 It also reports the final localization accuracy.